frederic-perez/AmE-dictionary/data/idioms.md

 __puppy love__ :two::hammer:
 __pure and simple__ Essentially or fundamentally so, without exaggeration or elaboration. _I was a political casualty, pure and simple._
 __push (one’s) buttons__
-__push back__ :two::hammer:
+__push back__ :three::hammer:
-__push the envelope__ :three: To expand on, exceed, or test the limits of the established norm or standard. _It’s a natural stage for most teenagers to push the envelope of their parents’ rules._ _Pushing the envelope of contemporary Japanese cuisine._
+__push the envelope__ :four: To expand on, exceed, or test the limits of the established norm or standard. _It’s a natural stage for most teenagers to push the envelope of their parents’ rules._ _Pushing the envelope of contemporary Japanese cuisine._
 __push up the daisies__
 __push your buttons__
 __push<sup>1</sup>__ To hype something or someone; to pressure something or someone. _The clerk was pushing one brand so hard that I finally bought it._